Warren police officer escorted from school property after giving principal ticket

 WARREN - City and police union officials are upset after a school resource officer was escorted out of the Jefferson K-8 building Tuesday, shortly after he issued a ticket to the principal for allegedly parking in a handicap area.

-“The principal was warned several times,” said officer Michael Currington, a Warren police union representative.
-“Resource officer Adam Chinchic was ordered and escorted out of the building in the same fashion as a criminal.”
+"The principal was warned several times," said officer Michael Currington, a Warren police union representative.
+"Resource officer Adam Chinchic was ordered and escorted out of the building by the school's business manager and the head of security in the same fashion as a criminal."

 Currington said Chinchic had been a resource officer at the school for two years.